The Unseen Species Problem Revisited: Linear Estimators and Problem Symmetries

+\end{defn} For a linear estimator to be eligible we need $H(0)=0,$ as we don't know how many unseen species there are and so we cannot have them contribute.
 For $i \in \mathbb{Z}_{>0}$, let $\phi_i := \sum_{s \in \mathcal{S}}1_{N_s = i}$ be the number of species observed exactly $i$ times and encode the sequence as a vector $\boldsymbol{\phi}:=(\phi_1,\phi_2,\ldots)$.
 Notice that $\sum_{s \in \mathcal{S}}H(N_s) = \sum_{i=1}^\infty H(i)\phi_i$, so the estimator is linear in the $\phi$:s, justifying the name.
-In our proofs we will also often tacitly assume that $H$ is such that linearity of expectation holds which is not restrictive.
-The condition $H(0)=0$ is enforced because unobserved species cannot contribute.
-We will often think of $H$ as a sequence and consequently write $H_i$ in place of $H(i)$. \begin{defn} We say that an estimator has the \textbf{synchronous expeditions property} (SEP) If for all $\boldsymbol{\phi},\tilde{\boldsymbol{\phi}}$. \end{defn} To motivate the SEP, imagine that two expeditions set out to two far away places (disjoint sets of species).
+We will often think of $H$ as a sequence and consequently write $H_i$ in place of $H(i)$. \begin{defn} We say that an estimator has the \textbf{synchronous expeditions property} (SEP) if it is a function of $r,t$ and $\boldsymbol{\phi}$ and for all $\boldsymbol{\phi},\tilde{\boldsymbol{\phi}}$. \end{defn} To motivate the SEP, imagine that two expeditions set out to two locations with disjoint sets of species.
 The expeditions spend an amount of time $t$ at their destinations and then, on their way back, each expedition makes a prediction as to how many new species they would discover on a return voyage.
 Imagine also that once they rendezvous they jointly make a prediction using the combined data as to how many new species will be discovered by the return trips.
-The number of such discoveries will be equal to the sum of the number of discovered species by each expedition and the SEP is precisely that the sum of the predictions should satisfy the same equality. \begin{defn} We say that an estimator is \textbf{representation invariant} (RI) if for all $k \in \mathbb{Z}_{\geq 0}$, \end{defn} To motivate representation invariance, imagine that we are sampling matching pairs of shoes.
+Since the sets of species were presumed disjoint, the number of such discoveries will be equal to the sum of the number of discovered species by each expedition and the SEP is essentially that the sum of the predictions should satisfy the same equality. \begin{defn} We say that an estimator is \textbf{representation invariant} (RI) if speciating by singleton-supported $\mu$ by a factor $B$ as in Remark \ref{lifting} scales the prediction by a factor $B$.
+For estimators which are functions of $r,t,\boldsymbol{\phi}$ this corresponds to, for all $B \in \mathbb{Z}_{>0}$,

+\end{defn} To motivate representation invariance, imagine that we are sampling matching pairs of shoes.
 We can either see this as the classical unseen species problem with an individual being a pair of shoes or as the generalized unseen species problem with shoes as individuals and all sets of size two (one left and one right shoe, which we consider distinct).
-Representation invariance is the requirement that the prediction not depend on the representation of the problem.
+Representation invariance is then an enforcement of consistency between these two views.

 These notions are related by the following straightforward proposition, which says that linear estimators play very well with the symmetries of the problem. \begin{prop} For an estimator $\hat{S}_{t,T}$,